exavolt/exavolt.github.io/content/posts/dart-fetch-optimization/index.md

 }
 ```

-Now, any simultaneous call to `productService.instance.fetchProducts()` will not create multiple HTTP request and each caller will receive the same result.
+Now, any simultaneous call to `ProductService.instance.fetchProducts()` will not create multiple HTTP request and each caller will receive the same result.

 Other than for HTTP fetching, this "pattern" can also be applied to functions that do heavy computations too.